Challah

 Instructions

-• Transfer the dough into a large lightly oiled bowl, cover the bowl tightly with plastic wrap and let the dough rest in a warm place for 90 minutes to 2 hours
+• Transfer the dough into a lightly oiled bowl, cover and rest in a warm place for about 90 minutes

-• Once the dough has doubled in size, transfer it onto a lightly floured work surface and divide it into 2 equal portions
+• Lightly deflate the dough and transfer it onto a lightly floured surface

-• Tuck both ends under to give a rounded, neat appearance and transfer the loaf onto a non-stick, parchment lined or flour dusted baking sheet.
-Cover the baking sheet with a light towel and allow the loaves to rest in a warm place for 45-60 minutes
+• Transfer the loaf onto a parchment lined baking sheet, cover with a greased plastic sheet or light kitchen towel and rest in a warm place for about 60 minutes

-• Transfer the challah onto a cooling rack until fully cooled
+• Transfer the loaf onto a cooling rack to cool fully before slicing

 Share this